dib-lab/khmer-protocols/mrnaseq/2-streaming-full.rst

 ::

    cd /mnt
-   sudo mkdir -p work
+   mkdir -p work
    cd work

-   sudo ln -fs /home/ubuntu/data/*.fastq.gz .
+   ln -fs /home/ubuntu/data/*.fastq.gz .

 We can use FastQC to look at the quality of